-Trump Adviser Hope Hicks Tests Positive for Coronavirus
+Trump Begins Quarantine After White House Adviser Hope Hicks Tests Positive

-Hope Hicks, the longtime Trump ally and former White House communications director, has tested positive for the coronavirus, according to multiple news reports.
-Hicks is considered close to the president and traveled with him on Air Force One both to Tuesday night's debate and to a rally in Minnesota on Wednesday.
+President Trump and the first lady are quarantining and being tested for the coronavirus after a close adviser to the White House, Hope Hicks, has tested positive for the virus.
+Hicks is considered one of the president's closest allies and traveled with him on Air Force One both to Tuesday night's debate and to a rally in Minnesota on Wednesday.

+Speaking to Fox News' Sean Hannity on Thursday evening, Trump confirmed that Hicks "did test positive" for COVID-19 and said he and his wife had both gotten tested for the virus after the news broke.

+"Whether we quarantine or whether we have it, I don't know," Trump said earlier in the evening.

 Hicks is the latest in the White House orbit known publicly to have contracted COVID-19.